ava-labs/avalanchejs/README.md

 let myKeychain = avm.keyChain();
 ```

-This exposes the instance of the class AVMKeyChain which is created when the AVM API is created.
-Keys managed by this keychain are of type AVMKeyPair.
-At present, this supports secp256k1 curve for ECDSA key paris.
+This exposes the instance of the class AVM Keychain which is created when the AVM API is created.
+At present, this supports secp256k1 curve for ECDSA key pairs.

 ### Creating AVM key pairs